Filter by

 (ii) Fish meal and oil from fish and marine crustaceans although their share in feed is decreasing.

-(iii) In some cases, also by-products from the terrestrial animal production sector, which are highly nutritious.
+(iii) In some cases, also by-products from the processing sectors and the terrestrial animal production sector, which are highly nutritious.

-Nowadays, sustainable feeding systems are being promoted, limiting the dependence on fishmeal and fish oil from wild stocks for food production, for example, encouraging the use of alternative protein ingredients, such as algae or insects, or waste from other industries.
+Nowadays, more sustainable feeding systems are being promoted, limiting the dependence on fishmeal and fish oil from wild stocks for food production, for example, and encouraging the use of alternative protein ingredients, such as algae or insects, or waste from other industries.
 This is also reflected in the Strategic guidelines for a more sustainable and competitive EU aquaculture for the period 2021 to 2030.
+It is worth mentioning that the use of fishmeal and fish oil from wild stocks over time has decreased in several carnivorous species (e.g. salmon).

 According to Regulation (EU) 2018/848 of the European Parliament and of the Council of 30 May 2018 on organic production and labelling of organic products (https://eur-lex.europa.eu/legal-content/EN/TXT/?uri=CELEX%3A32018R0848), organic production is an overall system of farm management and food production that combines best environmental and climate action practices, a high level of biodiversity, the preservation of natural resources and the application of high animal welfare standards and high production standards in line with the demand of a growing number of consumers for products produced using natural substances and processes.
 This Regulation together with certain relevant secondary acts, provides for detailed production rules for organic aquaculture which include environmental requirements, respect of a period for conversion into organic production, nutrition, animal welfare, health care and husbandry requirements with detailed maximum stocking densities for species and strict limitations on use of external input, among others on veterinarian treatments.